Information for Prospective Students

 All costs and supplies for the summer, including travel to and from the Summer Academy, are covered by CAAP.

 Academic Year Program

 During the academic year, students will receive a stipend to cover the work-study portions of their financial aid packages.
-During the time that would otherwise be dedicated to employment, CAAP Scholars attend study sessions, on-campus workshops, and additional experiential opportunities to augment their college experience.
+During the time that would otherwise be dedicated to employment, CAAP Scholars attend on-campus workshops and events, and engage in additional experiential opportunities to augment their college experience.